Hamilton Bonaduz AG

 If your application concerns employment with a European company within the Hamilton Group, some of your personal data may continue to be used within the context of the employment relationship, as is necessary for continuation of that employment relationship.
+By submitting your application, you also agree that in the event of an employment relationship, your application documents and the data received therein will be kept in the personnel file for the duration of the employment.
 If there is no employment relationship, your data will be deleted after six months, provided that you do not expressly request a longer retention period.

 Cookies enable us to provide more user-friendly services to users of this website than would be possible without using cookies.